an00byss/godehashed/README.md

 # Godehashed
-A golang tool that uses the dehashed API to search for compromised assets.
+A golang tool that uses the dehashed.com API to search for compromised assets.

 ## Screenshot